nekohaxx/plistserver/guide.md

-### A full guide to installing .ipa files on iOS with an Apple Developer Program Membership, with any operating system, utilizing solely Apple and OSS tools; with plistserver.
+### A full guide to installing .ipa files on iOS with an Apple Developer Program Membership, with any operating system, utilizing solely Apple and OSS tools; with plistServer.

 Make an Apple ID and enroll into the Apple Developer program.
 Get started at [developer.apple.com](https://developer.apple.com).